rfinnie/jekyll-finnie/_posts/2020-05-26-paypal-is-abusively-incompetent.md

 Please don't reply with "I'm sorry you've had a bad experience!
 Please send us a direct message with more information, and we would be happy to help you."
 That would be abusive and would make me more angry.

-But you're going to do that anyway.
+~~But you're going to do that anyway.~~ That's exactly what they did.
 Gotta protect the brand.

-**EDIT (2 minutes after posting):** That's exactly what they did.

 ## Coda